 - Fluid leaking from your nipple

-Breast pain is rarely the first sign of breast cancer as there are many other causes of breast pain.
+Breast pain is rarely the first sign of breast cancer, as there are many other causes of breast pain.
 Usually, it’ll go away by itself after some time, and tests can often find no cause.
-However, please see a doctor if there is breast pain in combination with any other symptoms or if it doesn’t alleviate with time.
+However, please see a doctor if breast pain is combined with any other symptoms or if it doesn’t alleviate with time.

-You know your own breasts (men included) better than anyone else and so you’re in a unique position to be able to identify any changes or unusualness in your breast tissue.
+You know your breasts (men included) better than anyone else.
+So you’re in a unique position to identify any changes or unusualness in your breast tissue.

 Many healthy women find that their breasts feel lumpy and tender before their period.
-Therefore, changes in size, shape or feel of a breast aren’t always indicative of some underlying issue.
-You know your body and you know what is normal for you throughout the month.
-Regular breast checks can help you get to know the normal size, shape, and feel of your breasts and should be performed often.
-If you have unusual changes in your breasts such as them being a different shape or feeling lumpy, please make sure you see a doctor.
+Therefore, changes in size, shape, or feel of a breast aren’t always indicative of some underlying issue.
+You know your body and what is normal for you throughout the month.
+Regular breast checks can help you understand your breasts’ average size, shape, and feel and should be performed often.
+If you have unusual changes in your breasts, such as them being a different shape or feeling lumpy, please make sure you see a doctor.

-One of the more common changes to the skin, indicating something is wrong, is ‘orange peel skin’.
-This is where the skin begins to look a little like orange peel and feel a different texture; dimpled, puckered.
+One of the more common changes to the skin, indicating something is wrong, is ‘orange peel skin.’
+It is where the skin begins to look a little like orange peel and feel a different texture; dimpled, puckered.
 Other skin changes include redness or a rash.
-It’s best to get these changes looked at by a doctor to rule out anything serious.
+It’s best to get these changes looked at by a doctor to clarify anything serious.

 Some people naturally have nipples that are inverse rather than pointing outwards.
 Most people do not.
-If yours change from one to the other, it could be a sign that something is wrong.
-Change in direction of where the nipple is pointing can also be a concern.
+If yours change from one to the other, it could signify that something is wrong.
+Change in the direction of where the nipple is pointing can also be a concern.

-In a woman who is pregnant or breastfeeding, fluid from the nipple is perfectly normal and nothing to be concerned about.
-However, if this occurs in someone neither pregnant nor breastfeeding it can be a symptom of many things, including breast cancer.
+In a pregnant or breastfeeding woman, fluid from the nipple is perfectly normal and nothing to be concerned about.
+However, suppose this occurs in someone neither pregnant nor breastfeeding.
+In that case, it can be a symptom of many things, including breast cancer.
 Always visit a doctor if you have unexplained fluid leaking from the nipple.

 Who Can Get Breast Cancer?

 It’s a myth that only women can get breast cancer.
-In fact, this is a dangerous misconception as it means that men who find a lump in their breast tend to delay going to their doctor until much later when there are other more severe symptoms such as bleeding from the nipple.
-They may ignore these symptoms, by which time cancer could have spread throughout the body.
+It is a dangerous misconception.
+Men who find a lump in their breast tend to delay going to their doctor until much later when there are other more severe symptoms such as bleeding from the nipple.
+They may ignore these symptoms so that cancer could have spread throughout the body.

-The risks of developing breast cancer come in two categories: the ones that can be mitigated, and the ones that you can’t do anything about.
+The risks of developing breast cancer come in two categories: those that can be mitigated and those that you can’t do anything about.
 The ones you can’t do anything about include age and genetics, whereas you can alter lifestyle and habits.

-Most breast cancers occur in women over 50 and it is rare in women under 40.
-Most breast cancers happen to men between ages 60 and 70 and it ’s rare in men under 35.
+Most breast cancers occur in women over 50, and it is rare in women under 40.
+Most breast cancers happen in men between ages 60 and 70, and it’s rare in men under 35.

-Having a mother, sister or daughter diagnosed with breast cancer approximately doubles the risk of breast cancer.
-This risk is higher when more close relatives have breast cancer, or if a relative developed breast cancer under the age of 50.
+Having a mother, sister, or daughter diagnosed with breast cancer approximately doubles the risk of breast cancer.
+This risk is higher when more close relatives have breast cancer or if a relative develops breast cancer under 50.

-The main risks factors for developing breast cancer are:
+The main risk factors for developing breast cancer are: